lgraubner/mobile-development-protips/README.md

 ### using translate ###

 The ```translate3d``` method uses GPU acceleration if available in the used browser, the simple 2d methods like ```translateX``` don't.

+### Disable zoom on input focus ###

+Setting the font-size to 16px on input fields disabled the Safari auto zoom.